gwastro/gw150914-fig4b/README.md

 ## Reproducibility Notes

+Note that the Python scripts used to reproduce the workflow (in addition to the LIGO Python scripts used) require Python 2.7 and are not compatible with Python 3.

 ### Datafind Server

 The PyCBC workflow queries a LIGO Datafind Server to map metdata queries (time ranges and data types) into file locations.
 Running the workflow generation script requires the environment variable `LIGO_DATAFIND_SERVER` to be set to a server that indexes the GWOSC data.
 The script currently queries a public server at Syracuse University that indexes the GWOSC data from the LIGO/Virgo O1 and O2 runs in CVMFS.
 This server can be used to run the workflow on e.g. the OSG and access the GWOSC data via CVMFS.